repository-service-tuf/helm-charts/README.md

 > We are looking for contributors to help improving these helm charts.

-### rstuf

-This chart deploys a TUF repository service and all the required dependencies.
-Check out the  `demo-values.yaml` file for an example of how to configure the chart.

-### rstuf-api

-Exclusively for the Repository Service for TUF API service.

-### rstuf-worker

-Exclusively for the Repository Service for TUF Worker service.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to